saeednt/RetroWrapper/README.md

 </dependency>
 ```

-Or you can download the library and compiler from bintray in .jar format.
-It will be published to jcenter soon:
+Or you can download the library and compiler from bintray in .jar format:
 [Bintray Repo](https://bintray.com/saeednt/RetroWrapper/com.nt.retrowrapper)

 Note that you have to add the compiler dependency using `kapt ...`